Lenton Times

 Photographs

-The view looking down Marlborough Street from its junction with Montpelier Road.
-This end property has clearly undergone certain alterations in recent years.
+A close up of the end property on Marlborough Street.
 The TC picked out in tiles of a different shade refers to Tony Carroll who owned this and several other properties in the Dunkirk area.
-By trade a roofer, Mr Carroll evidently wanted his involvement in the property’s refurbishment to be recorded for posterity.
-This particular piece of information has been supplied by Matthew Worth who provides some additional memories of his own
+By trade a roofer, Mr Carroll evidently wanted his involvement in the property's refurbishment to be recorded for posterity.
+This particular piece of information has been supplied by Matthew Worth who provides some additional memories of his own below.

 Memories